One Percent Rule: Student Participation in Alternate Assessment

 Understand ESSA and the One Percent Rule

 Participation of students on the alternate assessments may not exceed 1% of all students tested on all assessments in each content area.
 States exceeding 1% may submit a waiver to the US Department of Education to test more than 1%, however states must also develop a plan to work with LEAs to meet the 1% threshold.
-As part of this process, LEAs exceeding 1% participation in DLM in any content area must submit an Assurances Form and develop an action plan.
+As part of this process, LEAs exceeding 1% participation in DLM in any content area must submit an Assurances Form through the CRP process.

 Presentations and Guidance